techidaily/site-win11-tips/source/_posts/enabling-inactive-push-notifications-for-outlook.md

 ## 1\.
 Disable Offline Mode in Outlook

  First, you should get the most obvious fix out of the way.
 If you have inadvertently enabled the Work Offline feature, Outlook will stop receiving any new emails from the servers.
-It's one of the first few things you should check for if[Outlook isn't receiving any emails](https://www.makeuseof.com/fix-outlook-wont-receive-emails/) or showing notifications.
+It's one of the first few things you should check for if [Outlook isn't receiving any emails](https://www.makeuseof.com/fix-outlook-wont-receive-emails/) or showing notifications.

 You can fix this by disabling offline mode in Outlook: